Central State Hospital (Virginia): Overview

-The building for delinquent and feeble-minded girls was built in 1929 with a 100-foot barred arcade leading to the central building.
+In 1929, a building for delinquent and feeble-minded girls was built, with a 100-foot barred arcade leading to the central building.
 In 1930, the new medical building was built for 100 beds.
 More wings were added to it later.
 The first floor was used for surgery, examinations, dentistry, lectures, x-rays, laboratories, treatment, and drug therapy.
 The second and third floors were for bedridden patients, so that they were undisturbed by out-patient and ambulatory services downstairs.

-In 1938 a State Colony for people with epilepsy was established on the grounds of the state hospital and later admitted the mentally disabled.
-It was renamed a training school and hospital in 1954 and then a training center in 1971.
+In 1938, a State Colony for people with epilepsy was established on the grounds, and later admitted the mentally disabled.
+In 1954, it was renamed a training school and hospital, and then a training center in 1971.

-In the 1950s the patient population reached 4,800 with the construction of a maximum security forensic building and geriatric unit.
+In the 1950s, the patient population reached 4,800 with the construction of a maximum security forensic building and geriatric unit.
 Overcrowding was an increasing problem: the East View ward had 300 patients in one large room, and patients in the criminals' building were sleeping on the floor.

 The hospital served only African Americans until the Civil Rights Acts of 1964.
-From 1967 it accepted all races and nationalities.
+From 1967, it accepted all races and nationalities.
 In 1978, Mayfield Cottage was sold to the Caudle family, who moved the structure a mile away to save it from demolition and opened it as a bed-and-breakfast in 1986.

 The Original Kirkbride Building

 The original building from the front.
-It was Demolished in an Unknown year, as it was not kept record.
+It was demolished in an unknown year.

-The massive Kirkbride complex that once formed Central State Hospital's main Building has long since been demolished.
-There are no traces of where it once might have stood, and no Recorded date of its Demolition.
-Some believe that the large abandoned structure on the property is the original building but when compared to photos of the known structure, they do not match.
-The other building housed the facility for delinquent girls.
+The massive Kirkbride complex that once formed Central State Hospital's main Building is long gone.
+Based on the historic aerial photo maps of the location, it was very likely demolished in the late 1960s or early 1970s with the construction of four new, one-story buildings in its place.
+The only remaining part of the Kirkbride complex are two buildings on the corner of Bath Rd and Bedford St. These were probably added to it later down the road and were not part of the original Kirkbride plan building when it was built.